Table of Contents

-Most of expensive robot vacuum cleaners come with a "recharge & resume" feature.
-It means that when the robot cleans and its battery runs out, the machine gets back to recharge and then automatically resume its job from the spot it left off.
-It means that you don't have to manually place it in the same room it's already been but hasn't finished yet.
+Most expensive robot vacuum cleaners come with a "recharge & resume" feature.
+It means that when the robot cleans, and its battery runs out, the machine gets back to recharge and then automatically resume its job from the spot it left off.
+It means that you don't have to place it in the same room manually it's already been but hasn't finished yet.

-The problem with this option is that the device needs 4-5 hours to fully finish its cleaning session.
-Fairly to say that basic vacuums also would clean the whole home not so fast.
-The difference might be in cleaning time.
-More expensive machines come with a powerful motor so their battery lasts about 90-100 minutes in one charge while some basic robots such as ILIFE run the whole 120-140 minutes which is slightly longer.
-With that being said we conclude that for small or average home cleaning time would be about the same.
+The problem with this option is that the device needs 4-5 hours to finish its cleaning session.
+Reasonably to say that to make basic vacuums finish the whole cleaning area you should start it manually when the battery is recharged when resumption does it automatically.
+With that being said we conclude that for small or average homes cleaning time would be about the same.

-Usually, most of the top-level robots are designed to deep clean carpets and rugs with picking pet hair from it.
-With a strong suction power and a cleaning brush, the robot could perform on thin and medium-pile carpets/rugs better than most of cheaper devices.
+With strong suction power and a cleaning brush, expensive robots perform on thin and medium-pile carpets/rugs better than most cheaper devices.